bzweig633/bzweig633.github.io/cv.md

 ### Publications:

+“Hyperformalism: Notes on Machine Vision and Art Historical Method,” Critical Digital Art History, ed.
+Anna Dahlgren and Amanda Wasielewski (Intellect Books, 2024), 146-166.

-“The Hanging of Judas in Chicago and the End of An Image,” Source:  Notes in the History of Art (Forthcoming 2023).
+“The Hanging of Judas in Chicago and the End of An Image,” Source: Notes in the History of Art, Vol. 42, No. 3 (2023), 179-188

 “Opening Up: The National Gallery of Art’s Wikimedia Project,” Journal for Digital Media Management, Vol. 10, No. 4 (Summer 2022), 358-367.